Your cart

 Do edibles stay in your system longer than smoking?

 Yes.
-You can generally expect the effects of cannabis-infused edibles to last between 4 and 8 hours, while the effects of smoking last more like 1 to 2 hours.
+You can generally expect the effects of cannabis-infused edibles to last between four and eight hours, while the effects of smoking last more like one to two hours.

 Why do edibles feel more intense than smoking the same amount of THC?